 In the meantime, your Florida adoption attorney will contact you to schedule an adoption finalization hearing in your local circuit court, which maintains jurisdiction for all adoption hearings in the state of Florida.
 Typically, the adoptive family, your adoption attorney, and sometimes your social worker will attend the finalization hearing.
 At the hearing, the judge will officially grant your parental rights with a final adoption decree.

-7. Life After Adoption Placement
+Step 7: Life After Adoption Placement

 For birth and adoptive families who prefer a semi-open adoption, American Adoptions can facilitate post-placement contact between the parties for up to 18 years.